 For an exceptional stay in San Diego, there is no property that comes more recommended than the Hotel Del Coronado.
 The charming hotel offers its guests luxury rooms and outstanding service.
 We have yet to stay at the famous Hotel Del, but we look forward to it one day!
 Book your stay!

-What To Pack for San Diego
+What To Pack For Your San Diego Trip

 Our Weekend in San Diego Itinerary includes a lot of walking!
 Make sure you pack a pair of comfortable city walking shoes for your trip.
 I like these by Columbia and Kris prefers wearing Merrell trail shoes for city walks.
 In the summertime, I also like wearing Reef Flip Flops, which with the extra arch support are comfortable to wear all day long.